Rebecca Evans MS, Minister for Finance and Trefnydd

 With the introduction of Welsh rates of income tax on 6 April 2019, around £5 billion of spending in Wales is now funded through devolved and local taxation - land transaction tax, landfill disposals tax, Welsh rates of income tax, council tax and non-domestic rates.
 The two devolved taxes have already brought in over £500 million in their first two years, revenue which directly funds public services in Wales.

 My principles for Welsh taxes are well established.
 I am looking to develop taxes that are fair to the businesses and individuals who pay them; which are simple, with clear rules, aiming to minimise the costs of compliance and administration; that support growth and jobs, which in turn will help tackle poverty; and which provide stability and certainty for taxpayers.
 Ultimately, the aim is to use taxation as a lever to help achieve policy objectives and also for revenue generation to fund our critical public services upon which our residents depend.

 I am determined to ensure we have the appropriate tools in place for our devolved taxes.
-A key aim of the legislative proposal is to provide Welsh Ministers with powers to be able to respond to the UK Budget in a timely, proportionate and agile way in order to protect Welsh revenues.
-I welcome and look forward to your views on the consultation document, which is available via the following website link:
+A key aim of the legislative proposal is to provide Welsh ministers with powers to be able to respond to the UK Budget in a timely, proportionate and agile way in order to protect Welsh revenues.
+I welcome and look forward to your views on the consultation document.

 The consultation document will be available for an extended period until 15 October to allow for publishing over the summer period.